|| Tutorials home | Decreasing risk exposure | Safety tour | Emergencies | Meteorology | Navigation | Communications | Builders guide ||

 "The structure must be able to support limit loads without detrimental, permanent deformation.
 At any load up to limit loads, the deformation may not interfere with safe operation ...
 The structure must be able to support ultimate loads without failure for at least three seconds ..."

-Three seconds is not much time, so any inflight excursion above the ultimate load will probably result in structural failure.
+Three seconds is not much time, so any inflight excursion above the ultimate load will probably result in rapid structural failure.
+The safety factor of 1.5 applies to fairly new aircraft in good condition; as very light aircraft age aerodynamic stresses, corrosion, hard landings and inadequate maintenance contribute to reduction of that safety factor.

 The 'utility' category (which includes training aircraft with spin certification) limit loads are +4.4g and –2.2g while the 'acrobatic' category (i.e. aircraft designed to perform aerobatics) limit loads are +6g and –3g.
 Sailplanes and powered sailplanes are generally certificated in the utility or acrobatic categories of the European Joint Airworthiness Requirements JAR-22, which is the world standard for sailplanes; aerobatic sailplanes have limit loads of +7g and -5g.